megyant/42_libft/README.md

 - [Libft Guide](https://42-cursus.gitbook.io/guide/0-rank-00/libft)
     - It has pseudocodes of some functions and some solutions, but carefull with them because some are not fully correct
 - [Oceno's channel](https://www.youtube.com/@onaecO)
-  - He does some grat explaining of some of the functions (split) and concepts
+  - He does some grat explaining of some of the functions (split) and some of the concepts
 - [Conceptual libft guide](https://www.gibbontech.com/ecole42/libft/index.html#key-concepts)
   - Does a great listing of concepts you should have in mind while building the library and before delivering it
 - 42 C-format Vscode Extension